hark130/two_point_science/README.md

 ## GOAL

-The goal of this project is to programmatically aid the planning of each unique hospital based on room density and patient "pathing", if "pathing" is defined as "the a->b->c->d room path each patient takes as they are diagnosed and treated."
+The goal of this project is to programmatically aid the planning of each unique hospital based on room density and patient "pathing", if "pathing" is defined as "the a->b->c->d room path each patient takes as they are diagnosed and treated".

 ## DETAILS